General Information & F.A.Qs on COVID-19

 In the UK (which has a population of approximately 67 million), the Department of Health and Social Care, Public Health England and the National Health Service work together to provide reliable and timely data, including details of testing, on their official website and other channels.
 Similarly, our Ministry of Health and Public Health Department work together to update our local dashboards regularly.
 You can always find the latest figures for the Cayman Islands on this website.

-What happens to my job if I have to Self-Isolate, become sick, or cannot work due to the curfew or other restrictions?
+What happens to my job if I have to Self-Isolate, become sick, or cannot work due to the restrictions?

 The Department of Labour & Pensions encourages employers and employees alike to follow the guidelines outlined by the Chief Medical Officer and the Public Health Department.
 All employers owe their staff a duty to protect their health and safety and should have plans in place to manage business continuity in the event of COVID-19 impacting their operation.